Banja Koviljača: History

 Originally known as Koviljkin grad, it was built by the Romans and there are some claims that the name of this Roman settlement is "Genzis", but it was never confirmed.
 The first document mentioning the spa was written in 1533.

 In the 18th century, Turks from Mačva and Podrinje came to visit this region.
-Some documents state that in 1720, Turks from the city of Zvornik built a medical bathroom for women named the "Stinking Spa", due to the sulphuric water from the springs.
+Some documents state that in 1720, Turks from the city of Zvornik built a medical bathroom for women named the "Stinking Spa", due to the sulfuric water from the springs.
 A legend states that a caravan had been passing in the area when he had to leave his horse behind because it was exhausted, and rolling in the mud.
 It is said that when the caravan returned, the horse had been cured.

 Vuk Stefanović Karadžić, wrote about the sulfuric puddle and cold mineral springs when describing this region in 1827.
 According to Karadžic, its real name, Spa, was derived from the old town, fortress, which had been built on the hill above the current Spa.
 According to Kanić, Spa received its name from a very popular plant kovilja (Stipa pennata) which grows on nearby slopes and hills.

 The first chemical analysis of the water was performed by the chemist Pavle Ilić in the year 1855.
 The first guest house was built in 1858 with ten rooms.
 In 1867, under the order of the Prince Mihajlo Obrenović, the spa won state protection.

 Development of Banja Koviljača began on 1 August 1898, when a law was passed opening it to the people of the Podrinje district for exploration.
 Intensive development occurred until 1930, when Koviljača's jurisdiction was changed to Drinska Banovina, the capital in Sarajevo.

+Kur-salon, entertainment hall considered to be the most impressive building in the spa, was built in 1932 by order of King Aleksandar Karađorđević.

 Until 1970 this sanatorium operated under the name “Natural Sanatorium Spa Koviljača”.
 From 1970 to 1998, it was known as the “Institute for dissipated and post-traumatic conditions”.

 In 1980, a facility for therapy and amenities was added.
 Since 1998 it has been called the “Special hospital for rehabilitation Spa Koviljača”.
 Medical services are provided by physicians of the Institute of Discopathy.

 Koviljača Spa is one of the locations where Republic of Serbia has a Centre for Asylum Seekers.
 The center is a dedicated organization within the Commissariat for Refugees of Serbia.
 The centre was opened in 1965. and was used for accommodation of asylum seekers from South America and Eastern Europe until 1991.
 Between 1991. and 2006. it was used for accommodation of refugees from Bosnia & Herzegovina and Croatia.
 The centre was renovated in 2006, and since 2007. was used to accommodate asylum seekers under the auspices of the UNHCR.